badgester/storage_of_stuff/README.md

 my storage

 # what even is this
-well, i cant explain myself
-i post useful programs, stuff to share on discord, and other things on here
+well, i cant explain myself really. i post useful programs, stuff to share on discord, and other things on here

 # warning